Dow takes a triple-digit tumble just hours before State of the Union address

 "This is the first wave of selling we've seen in a while," Robert Pavlik, chief investment strategist at SlateStone Wealth, told CNBC.
 It’s not the start of a general pullback, he said, but more “an excuse to sell."

-We’re still “nowhere near panic levels,” said MarketWatch.
+We’re still “nowhere near panic levels,” said Tomi Kilgore in MarketWatch.
 “Selling isn't quite at capitulation levels.”